Curative Debate

-Through the Global Debate Fund, NYU paticipates in competitive debate, community service and HCH dialogic strategies that encourage meaningful dialogues between parties, especially when they appear be deeply divided.
+Through the Global Debate Fund, NYU paticipates in competitive debate, community service and curative debate.
+Curative debate fosters dialogic strategies to encourage bridge buidling between parties, especially when they appear be deeply divided.

-Many of the world’s greatest crises are traceable to the inability of individuals being able to resolve their differences constructively.
-With students, faculty and staff from hundreds of countries and countless backgrounds, philosophical and political disagreements at NYU are inevitable.
-It is impossible to create a campus of leaders without equipping those individuals with the ability to engage with, listen to and navigate those who ideas and starting points may be radically different from their own.
-Whether those disagreements make a community toxic or healthy comes down to our ability to communicate with each other.
+Many of the world’s greatest crises are traceable to the inability of individuals to resolve their differences constructively.
+With students, faculty and staff from hundreds of countries and countless backgrounds, philosophical and political disagreements at NYU are inevitable and should be celebrated as the product of a robust, academic enterprise.
+However, it is impossible to create a campus of leaders without equipping individuals with the ability to engage, listen to and navigate among those whose ideas and starting points may be radically different from their own.
+Whether those disagreements make a community toxic or healthy comes down to our ability to communicate with each other across chasms of difference.

 To conduct hard conversations, professors, administrators and student groups can choose from a a suite of training options focused on critical thinking, refutation, effective listening, cross examination, research and issue framing.to design a customized structure that encompasses the major drivers of the conflict and empower change agents.
 Experts are deployed as facilitators and guides or when the parties are too far apart, debaters who can conduct demonstration debates initially to establish baselines for trust and dialogue.